thom8567/thom8567.github.io/README.md

-# thom8567.github.io
+# Form Quiz
-My website which will be used to test things out and display information about me.
+My quiz which will be used to practice skills and learn new things.

-It will mostly be used to learn things and am currently using the following to go through and provide steps: https://docs.google.com/document/d/1lJQgTPJXTsWTnn428P7w6mKqtCVFMjbsLTDTsfzDvw0/edit?usp=sharing
+For now I have gone through the following steps to get the code to this point https://docs.google.com/document/d/1lJQgTPJXTsWTnn428P7w6mKqtCVFMjbsLTDTsfzDvw0/edit?usp=sharing